Michael J. Persons

 Parker’s first real training in the Martial Arts was from a fellow church member, Frank Chow.
 Chow taught out of the Mormon Rec.
 Center.
 It wasn’t long before Chow recognized the potential of the tough young Hawaiian and recommended that he study with his brother, William Chow.

 Parker began his training with William Chow in about 1949.
 He would divide his training with Chow and his tour of duty in the Coast Guard.
 He would be home by 3:00 PM every day and would go to Chow’s home for private lessons.
 Parker would go down to the galley before leaving the ship and the Cook would give him food they had not used, usually eggs, bacon, and bread.
-Parker would take them to the Chow home and Chow’s wife Patsy would prepare a meal for them while Chow gave Parker a private lesson outside their home.
-In addition, Parker would attend group classes wherever Chow was teaching at the time.
+Parker would take them to the Chow home and Chow’s wife Patsy would prepare a meal for them while Chow gave Parker a private lesson outside their home, and he would attend group classes wherever Chow was teaching at the time.

 Parker had learned to keep excellent records.
 He would write down everything on 3 x 5 cards that Chow had taught him.
 Then he would file them in a metal card file.
 Parker would carry a briefcase in later years and be always writing things down and keeping records.